andreasbm/router-slot/README.md

 ## ➤ `lit-element`

-The `web-router` works very well with `lit-element`.
+The `router-slot` works very well with `lit-element`.
 Check out the example below to get an idea on how you could use this router in your own `lit-element` based projects.

 ```typescript
 import { LitElement, html, query, PropertyValues } from "lit-element";